PrayasP29/Agentic_PersonalChef/README.md

 For significant changes, open an issue first to discuss the approach.

 ---

-## License

-MIT License.
-See `LICENSE` for details.

 ---

 ## Author

 **Prayas**
-AI & Software Developer

 Building at the intersection of agentic systems, multimodal AI, and practical product engineering.